 Obviously, it’s impossible to paint yellow lines on water which is why it’s important for everyone to observe the rules and know who has the right of way.
 But often, accidents happen because boaters fail to:

 If you’ve been involved in a boating accident while on vacation the best thing you can do is contact an attorney as soon as possible.
-Not only will the attorney determine who was at fault but they can begin the process of collecting evidence which will support a legal complaint.
+Not only will the attorney determine who was at fault but they can begin the process of collecting evidence that will support a legal complaint.

 When pursuing a lawsuit it’s always important to collect as much evidence as possible.
 This may include: